 A forest hideaway in Finland offers an exciting night of brown bear spotting.
 Our guide points towards the soggy mud at a fresh bear footprint, size 13 super-wide fitting.
 I peer into the forest but all is still and there are no bears in sight.
+I’m sleeping over in a cabin in a forest on a bear-watching experience in Finland.

-Finland Bear Watching
+Bear Watching in Finland

 We have been trekking through the Finnish forest for 30 minutes and I’m quite relieved to reach our destination.